data-ui

 (:table t

-:create :auto :update :auto :delete :auto
+:create :auto :update :auto :delete :auto :display t

 :views (:main (:tables (:todos :todo-tags :tags))